psidnell/ofexport2/DOCUMENTATION.md

 It's possible to modify these or add your own.

+#### Calendar Format

+To export a calendar, you must export to an ics file:

+    of2 -duesoon -o cal.ics

+To use this file you can either:

+1. Import it into Calendar.
+2. Publish it somewhere (e.g. Dropbox) and subscribe to it via it's URL.

+You may want to use a tool like [Hazel](http://www.noodlesoft.com/hazel.php) to automate this so it's run regularly.

+There are some points to note about Calendar export:

+- Only Tasks with either a defer or due date will appear.
+- Tasks with only a due will appear at their due date/time.
+- Tasks with only a defer date will appear at their defer date/time.
+- Tasks with a defer and due date will appear from their defer to their due date/time.
+- Tasks will have an alarm on their start time (this is [configured](#configuration) with **alarmMinutes**).

+This behaviour can be configured on a per item basis by adding additional directives to the Tasks notes, each of which must be on it's own line:

+- **%of2 ondefer**: the Calendar item start and end time will be the OmniFocus defer time.
+- **%of2 ondue**: the Calendar item start and end time will be the OmniFocus due time.
+  - **%of2 allday**: the Calendar item will be an all day event.
+- **%of2 noalarm**: there will be no Calendar alarm for the item.
+- **%of2 alarm X**": there will be a Calendar alarm X mins before the start.
+  - **%of2 start HH:MM**: the Calendar start time will be HH:MM (24 hr clock) on the defer day.
+  - **%of2 end HH:MM**: the Calendar start time will be HH:MM (24 hr clock) on the due day.

 ### Sorting

 The output is always sorted after the filters are executed.